-Wired objects can inject their own service registry, so they can create wired objects on the fly:
+Wired objects can inject its own service registry, so they can created wired Objects on the fly:

 class WiredUser(object): _service=None class UserCreator(object): _serviceRegistry=None def createUser(self): return self._serviceRegistry.createWired(WiredUser) userCreator = reg.createWired(UserCreator) # create some wired users userA = userCreator.createUser() userB = userCreator.createUser()

 - lazy initialization of services

 Services added to the registry need a name.
 If no name is provided, the class’ name (or the instance’s class’ name) is used.
 The name’s first character is lowered.

 import pythonioc class MyService(object): pass pythonioc.registerService(MyService) # --> name is 'myService' pythonioc.registerServiceInstance(MyService()) # --> name is 'myService' pythonioc.registerService(MyService, serviceName='customName') # --> name is 'customName' pythonioc.registerServiceInstance(MyService(), serviceName='customName2') # --> name is 'customName2'

 Feel free to report any bugs, suggest improvements etc.